huang5587/ChessReader/README.md

 > https://docs.docker.com/engine/install/

 ## Usage
 To run ChessReader, run `docker-compose up` from the parent directory (containing docker-compose.yml).
-This will install necessary dependencies and run all of the components of ChessReader.
+This will install necessary dependencies all the components of ChessReader (frontend, backend and database).

-Once running you can reach the frontend client at `http://localhost:5050/` from your web browser.
+Once running you can access the frontend client at `http://localhost:5050/` from your web browser.

-In order to use ChessReader one must first load the web extension into the browser, and start the server and client interface via command line.
+In a new window, open up Chess.com and start a new game against a computer.

-Using firefox, enter about:debugging into your URL bar.
-Click on the ThisFirefox tab and then Load Temporary Add-on and load manifest.json.
-At this point the extension is loaded.
-Further clarification can be found here: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#trying_it_out
+Next, in a new tab, open `about:debugging` in your browser, click on the ThisFirefox tab, then Load Temporary Add-on and load manifest.json contained in the extension directory.
+The web extension should now be loaded.
+If you can see a green border outlining your screen whilst on chess.com you are good to go.

-ChessReader is ready to be used.
-Login to your chess.com account, get into a game and recieve analysis on the fly!
+At this point you may begin playing and the optimal moves should be automatically displayed on the front end client.